hannahbee91/nuxbt/README.md

 pip --user install nuxbt
 ```

-This will install NUXBT into your current Python environment.
+This will install NUXBT into your current Python environment, for your user only.
 You can then add an nuxbt alias to your .bashrc or .zshrc file to run NUXBT from the virtual environment.

 ```bash
 alias nuxbt="sudo $(which nuxbt)"